mkmark/x4-notes/README.md

 1. make as few irreversible decisions as possible
 1. make as many available options as possible
 1. as much automatic as possible
-1. keep the efficiency as high as possible to alleviate CPU stress
+1. to alleviate CPU stress: build nothing more than necessary, and in the most efficient way

 ### outline